-Lungwort is an old-fashioned perennial prized for its early spring blooms, and it's once again becoming popular.
-These beautiful perennials work wonders in shade gardens because of their multicolor long-lasting blooms, and their silver-pattern foliage.
+Lungwort is a classic garden perennial prized for its early spring blooms.
+These beautiful plants work wonders in shade gardens because of their multicolor, long-lasting blooms, and their silver-pattern foliage.
 What’s not to love?

-In the past people believed that when a plant resembled a body part, it was capable of curing ailments of said part.
-Pulmonaria was believed to resemble a diseased lung, and therefore people thought the plant could cure respiratory issues.
-This led to the common name "lungwort."
-Despite the odd name, lungwort has amazing design aspects—primarily for its early spring blooms.
-These blooms are almost tissue paper-like in appearance and come in a variety of colors.
+In the past, people believed that when a plant resembled a body part, it was capable of curing ailments of said part.
+Lungwort's leaves reminded early botanists of a diseased lung, and therefore people thought the plant could cure respiratory issues.
+This led to its common name, but it does not in fact have any medical properties.
+However, lungwort does have pretty spring blooms that are almost tissue paper-like in appearance and come in a variety of colors.
 They fade beautifully in color, starting as a lovely shade of red; as they age, they become a rich purple.

 Medium green lance- and heart-shape leaves on lungwort sport silver speckles.
 This silver spotting can actually become so dense that the entire leaf appears silver in color.
 With their playful patterns and lovely silver color, these plants work well with other shade plants and add brightness to dark corners of the garden.